 Seven and Seven (also known as 7 and 7) is a highball cocktail similar to the Whiskey Cola or Rum and Coke.
 The drink has just two main ingredients and derives its name from the brand names of ingredients itself, just as with Jack and Coke.

-The drink is probably one of the easiest to make as it has only two ingredients.
-The drink is also made straight in the serving glass with out the need to other utensils such as a shaker.
-You can use a lemon wedge or a lemon peel as garnish.
+The drink is probably one of the easiest to make due to several reasons.
+For one it has only two ingredients and a garnish which is possibly the lowest number of ingredients you can have for a mixed drink.
+The drink can also made in the serving glass, without the need to other utensils or containers such as a shaker.
+You may use a lemon wedge or a lemon peel as garnish.

 - 2 shots of Seagram’s Seven Crown Whiskey